 |Location||Use this to define where in your computer’s file system to store your Project.
 The location of your Project defaults to the home folder on your computer.
 To change it, type the file path to your preferred storage location in the Location field.
 Alternatively, click the ellipsis icon in the Location field.
 This opens your computer’s file browser (Explorer, Finder or Files, depending on your computer’s operating system).
 In your file browser, navigate to the folder that you want to store your Project in, and click Select Folder or Open.|

-To view the Projects that the Hub is managing, click ProjectsIn Unity, you use a Project to design and develop a game.
-A Project stores all of the files that are related to a game, such as the Asset and Scene files.
+To view the Projects that the Hub is managing, click the ProjectsIn Unity, you use a project to design and develop a game.
+A project stores all of the files that are related to a game, such as the asset and Scene files.
 More info

 See in Glossary tab.

 Unity stores Projects on your disk and in the Cloud.
 You can open both local and Cloud Projects that use Unity Collaborate by clicking the Project name.
 To open a project that isn’t in the list, click Add to browse your computer for the Project folder.